pomelio/cookbook/docs/ext_mysql.md

         - password: The password of that MySQL user.
         - database: Name of the database to use for this connection (Optional).
         - charset: The charset for the connection.
 This is called "collation" in the SQL-level of MySQL (like       utf8_general_ci).
 If a SQL-level charset is specified (like utf8mb4) then the default collation for that charset is used.
 (Default: 'UTF8_GENERAL_CI')
         - timezone: The timezone configured on the MySQL server.
-This is used to type cast server date/time values to JavaScript Date object and vice versa.
+This is used to type cast server date/time values to Language Date object and vice versa.
 This can be 'local', 'Z', or an offset in the form +HH:MM or -HH:MM.
 (Default: 'local')
         - connectTimeout: The milliseconds before a timeout occurs during the initial connection to the MySQL server.
 (Default: 10000)
         - stringifyObjects: Stringify objects instead of converting to values.
 (Default: false)
         insecureAuth: Allow connecting to MySQL instances that ask for the old (insecure) authentication method.
 (Default: false)
-        - typeCast: Determines if column values should be converted to native JavaScript types.
+        - typeCast: Determines if column values should be converted to native Language types.
 (Default: true)
         queryFormat: A custom query format function.
 See Custom format.
         supportBigNumbers: When dealing with big numbers (BIGINT and DECIMAL columns) in the database, you should enable this option (Default: false).
-        - bigNumberStrings: Enabling both supportBigNumbers and bigNumberStrings forces big numbers (BIGINT and DECIMAL columns) to be always returned as JavaScript String objects (Default: false).
-Enabling supportBigNumbers but leaving bigNumberStrings disabled will return big numbers as String objects only when they cannot be accurately represented with [JavaScript Number objects] (https://tc39.es/ecma262/#sec-ecmascript-language-types-number-type) (which happens when they exceed the [-2^53, +2^53] range), otherwise they will be returned as Number objects.
+        - bigNumberStrings: Enabling both supportBigNumbers and bigNumberStrings forces big numbers (BIGINT and DECIMAL columns) to be always returned as Language String objects (Default: false).
+Enabling supportBigNumbers but leaving bigNumberStrings disabled will return big numbers as String objects only when they cannot be accurately represented with [Language Number objects] (https://tc39.es/ecma262/#sec-ecmascript-language-types-number-type) (which happens when they exceed the [-2^53, +2^53] range), otherwise they will be returned as Number objects.
 This option is ignored if supportBigNumbers is disabled.
-        dateStrings: Force date types (TIMESTAMP, DATETIME, DATE) to be returned as strings rather than inflated into JavaScript Date objects.
+        dateStrings: Force date types (TIMESTAMP, DATETIME, DATE) to be returned as strings rather than inflated into Language Date objects.
 Can be true/false or an array of type names to keep as strings.
 (Default: false)
         - multipleStatements: Allow multiple mysql statements per query.
 Be careful with this, it could increase the scope of SQL injection attacks.
 (Default: false)
         flags: List of connection flags to use other than the default ones.
 It is also possible to blacklist default ones.
 For more information, check Connection Flags.